heyjianjing/eliu_summer_2024/README.md

 * Handle correlation with radial basis function
 * Keep linear form of the model
 * Classification of 1D data points that are not linearly separable

+`08`
+* Extend RBF kernel method to classify 2D data points that are not linearly separable

+### Part two: uncertainty quantification and optimization